 I caught my colleague’s eye and we shared a quick smile.
 It’s a story we hear at least once a week.
 Into the vacuum that the lack of a strong corporate position creates, graphic chaos and messaging inconsistency inevitably rush in.

-So why is a corporate position an investment worth making in 2019, and how can a strong position make a company’s communications and branding sing?
+So why is a corporate position an investment worth making, and how can a strong position make a company’s communications and branding sing?